 The Effects of Alcohol Abuse

 Several major body organs can suffer detrimental effects from alcohol with the liver being the most impacted.
 Alcohol slows down the rate at which the liver metabolizes and releases toxins from the body.
 Also, some of the liver cells die each time the liver filters alcohol.
 Although the organ can develop new cells, prolonged alcohol abuse over many years reduces cell regeneration causing serious and sometimes permanent damage.
-Steatosis also known as fatty liver, alcoholic hepatitis, fibrosis and cirrhosis are results of severe alcohol misuse.
+Steatosis also known as fatty liver, alcoholic hepatitis, fibrosis, and cirrhosis are results of severe alcohol misuse.

 The parts of the brain that govern judgement and decision-making are also harmed by alcohol addiction.
 Alcohol abuse can also damage the brain’s nerve cells that relate to sight and hearing.
-Heart issues such as irregular pulse, stroke, and heart muscle damage are some of the effects of long term alcohol consumption.
-Additionally, alcohol raises blood pressure, which can harm kidney, heart, and the blood vessels of the brain.
+Heart issues such as irregular pulse, stroke, and heart muscle damage are some of the effects of long-term alcohol consumption.
+Additionally, alcohol raises blood pressure, which can harm kidneys, heart, and the blood vessels of the brain.
 The pancreas as well as the drinker’s immune system is severely compromised when coping with many years of heavy alcohol abuse.

 Causes of Alcohol Addiction